Health Lifestyle

 The Verdict on Ketogenic Diets

 The ketogenic diet originated as, and still is, a medical diet that may be helpful for epilepsy.
-And it can lead to rapid weight loss in the short-term.
-However, starvation and illness can cause drops in weight — but that doesn’t make them healthy ways to do so.
+And it can lead to rapid weight loss in the short term.
+However, starvation and illness can also cause weight loss, but that doesn’t make them healthy ways to achieve it.

-There are currently no studies showing a ketogenic diet to be beneficial to long-term health.
+There are currently no studies showing that a ketogenic diet benefits long-term health.
 In fact, multiple studies show that such low-carb, high-fat diets can actually lead to shorter life expectancy and higher rates of disease.

 Tell us in the comments below: